SJTU-IPADS/HEDB/README.md

 So far so good.
 But it is **NOT secure** at all!

 Here is a quick overview for any newcomers to understand the purpose of HEDB.
-It would take 15 minutes for you.

 ## Encrypted Databases